Snapchat, the app that gave life to social media stories, is an exceptional platform for sharing temporary media.

 To view the names of people who viewed your story, follow these instructions:

-- Tap on your story to maximize it to the entire screen.
+- Tap on your story in the “My Stories” section.

 - Swipe up, and this will show the names of the people who viewed your story.

-You can also restrict certain Snapchat friends from viewing your story or create a private story with limited friends in it.
+You can also restrict certain Snapchat friends from viewing your story or create a private story with limited friends.

 How To Restrict Your Viewers on Snapchat